kubernetes-sigs/gateway-api-inference-extension/site-src/guides/serve-multiple-genai-models.md

 Once this is installed, and after allowing for model download and startup time which can last several minutes, verify that the pod with this 2nd LLM phi4-mini, is running without errors using the command `kubectl get pods`.

 ### Deploy the 2nd InferencePool and Endpoint Picker Extension
-We also want to use an InferencePool and EndPoint Picker for this second model in addition to the Body Based Router in order to be able to schedule across multiple endpoints or LORA adapters within each base model.
-Hence we create these for our second model as follows.
+We also want to use an InferencePool and EndPoint Picker for this second model in addition to the Body Based Router in order to be able to schedule across multiple endpoints.

 === "GKE"